-The proposed action at the Odin Falls treatment area would extend to the river's edge; however, work would not be conducted within 100 feet of the water (Section 3.2.4), which would preserve the denser riparian vegetation that is most visible to recreationists on the water.
+The proposed action at the Odin Falls treatment area would extend to the river's edge; however, work would not be conducted within 100 feet of the ordinary high water mark (Section 3.2.4), which would preserve the denser riparian vegetation that is most visible to recreationists on the water.
 Because the existing tree canopy is relatively sparse, the fuel reduction work would likely remove more shrubs than trees in this area, which would create a negligible visual impact.
 Project implementation activities, including ground crews working along the canyon rim, would be visible to recreationists for a short time at the Odin Falls treatment area.
 Because this segment of the designated river runs through a landscape that is developed with residential and agricultural uses, the project implementation activities would not be out of character for the context of the river setting.
-The project would not affect other wild and scenic values, including cultural resources, fish, geologic structures, recreation, wildlife, or hydrology.
+The project would not affect other wild and scenic values, including cultural resources, fish, geology, recreation, wildlife, or hydrology; as detailed in the respective sections of this EA.
 Potential impacts on the wild and scenic river would be short-term, temporary, and negligible.
-Informal review with BLM was conducted in December 2020, which concurred with these findings.
-BLM may provide further comments following a review of this draft EA.
+Informal review with BLM was conducted in December 2020, and comments were provided to the draft EA on February 5, 2021, concurring with these findings.